Amit7976/Roadmint/README.md

 - Roadmint is deployed on Vercel at: https://roadmint.vercel.app

-- You can deploy it easily on Netlify or any static host supporting Next.js.
+- Roadmint is also deployed on Netlify at: https://roadmint.netlify.app

 ---